mjsmccarthy/CMSC508-Project/README.md

 # CMSC 508 Project Team 7

 ## Description
+There are two main components associated with this project.

+1) `Project Proposal`: A proposal that outlines the need for a hospital database and describes the conceptual and logical design.
+The proposal also covers the main elements for creating the database using MySQL.

+2) `Web Interface`: A friendly user interface to interact with the database and provide a way to handle administrative tasks.

+## Project Proposal
+For a detailed description of the project proposal, please refer to the [Database Project Proposal](Database_Project_Proposal.docx) file located in the root directory.
+It outlines the design and logic behind the project.
+There are also instructions on how to access the web interface.

+## Web Interface

-The following project is the implementation of a basic web interface for a Cloud SQL database that is hosted using App Engine.
+The following web interface was implemented using a Cloud SQL database and hosted using App Engine.
 The source code can be found inside the `phpMyAdmin` directory.

 For a detailed explanation on setting up the interface, the following tutorial was used: [Using phpMyAdmin with Cloud SQL on App Engine standard environment](https://cloud.google.com/sql/docs/mysql/phpmyadmin-on-app-engine).